 e) The following QA sample analyses shall be performed:

 Replicate.
-A second, independent analysis shall be performed in accordance with Section 7.2.1.2.a);
+A second, independent analysis shall be performed, with results evaluated for acceptance in accordance with Section 7.2.1.2.a);

 Duplicate.
 A second wedge from a sample filter shall be prepared and analyzed in the same manner as the original preparation of that sample.
 Results shall be within 2.0x of Poisson standard deviation.
 This shall be performed at a frequency of one (1) per one hundred (100) samples; and

 Verified Analyses.
-A second, independent analysis shall be performed on the same grids and grid openings in accordance with Section 7.2.1.2.c).
+A second, independent analysis shall be performed on the same grids and grid openings, with results evaluated for acceptance in accordance with Section 7.2.1.2.c).

 f) If more than one TEM is used for asbestos analysis, intermicroscope analyses shall be utilized to detect instrument bias.
+Criteria for acceptance shall be established and documented by the laboratory.

 7.2.2.3 Analytical Sensitivity